medavox/distribackup/docs/message binary spec.md

 PeerInfo's length field is an int; however, one of its containing types is a List, whose length field is a long.
 This means we could have an enclosed List whose length was longer than the enclosing object, whose length is supposed to be the sum of all of its elements.

-There is an intrinsic tension here between number of bytes from a stream (which is potentially infinite) and number of elements in an array.
+There is an inherent tension here between number of bytes from a stream (which is potentially infinite) and number of elements in an array.

 Any situation where an object encloses another object, and their length fields are the same size, could cause this to happen.